stahlco/AubeFaaS/README.md

 #### Reverse Proxy

 The **Reverse Proxy** is a lightweight, WebSocket-based reverse proxy designed to route client requests to dynamically managed funtion-threads (docker-containers).
 It acts as a central gateway that connects clients to function-specific backend instances and forwards WebSocket-Streams using Go's `io.Copy`-Function.
-At its core, it maintains a registry of functions and it's available and already in use threads (containers).
-Client can send a request to `ws://<rproxy-addr>:8093/<function-name>`, and it will be fowarded to a specific function container.
-The Reverse Proxy also manages the lifecycle of the containers, by scaling a function if teh amount of available containers drop below a specific value (e.g. 1) or shutting down unused containers (e.g. 15 min unused).
-The Prototype doesn't is not optimized in that manner.
+At its core, it maintains a registry of functions and it's, available and already in use, threads (containers).
+Clients can send a request to `ws://<rproxy-addr>:8093/<function-name>`, and it will be fowarded to a available function container.
+The Reverse Proxy also manages the lifecycle of the containers, by scaling a function if the amount of available containers drop below a specific value (e.g. 1) or shutting down unused containers (e.g. 15 min unused).
+The Prototype isn't optimized in that manner.

 #### Functions